 Motor conflicts can also be experienced with or on behalf of someone else, particularly, when “feeling stuck” concerns a loved one.
 The belief that conditions such as ALS or MS are hereditary makes a family member more susceptible to conflicts of the same kind (see GNM Article “Understanding Genetic Diseases”).

-Animals suffer motor conflicts as well, for example, during a fight with another animal, when they are “stuck” in a kennel, tied to a chain, locked in a car, trapped in a cage, or held down by the vet during an examination or vaccination (see conflicts triggered through the practice of animal testing).
+Animals suffer motor conflicts as well, for example, during a fight with another animal, when they are “stuck” in a kennel, tied to a chain, locked in a car, trapped in a cage, or held down by the vet during an examination or vaccination.

 CONFLICT-ACTIVE PHASE: cell loss (necrosis) of muscle tissue (controlled from the cerebral medulla) and, at the same time, muscle weakness or muscle paralysis (controlled from the motor cortex).
 With the impact of the conflict in the motor cortex, less nerve impulses are transmitted to the corresponding muscle causing a loss of muscle function (compare with sensory paralysis related to the epidermis and the periosteum).
 The biological purpose of the paralysis originates in the fake-death reflex (prey animals “play dead” when they face a predator or danger – watch this video).
 The muscle weakness might be noticed as clumsiness or heaviness, when the legs are affected.